 Why we are engaging with Clyde Valley Housing Association Ltd (Clyde Valley)

-Clyde Valley is one of the largest developers of new affordable housing in Scotland.
-It has plans to grow through a considerable programme of new homes for social rent, and will receive significant public subsidy to help achieve this.
+Clyde Valley has plans to grow through a programme of new homes for social rent and will receive significant public subsidy to help achieve this.

 What Clyde Valley must do

 Clyde Valley must:

 - provide copies of its Board and audit committee minutes as they become available;

 - continue to provide us with the information we have requested about the new build development issues and keep us informed on its plans to address these;

 - send us an update on its development programme by 31 October 2023.
 This will include its latest report to the governing body about development and details of the scale and tenure mix, timescales for delivery and any material delays or changes to the programme; and